How to Start an LLC in Delaware

-Delaware is one of five states that requires members of an LLC to adopt an LLC operating agreement.
-The law doesn’t specify exactly when you have to enter into the agreement, but it’s a good idea to do so soon after filing your certificate of formation.
+First, you’ll need to create an LLC operating agreement.
+Delaware is, in fact, one of the five U.S. states that require members of an LLC to adopt an operating agreement.
+The law doesn’t specify, however, exactly when you have to enter into the agreement, but it’s a good idea to do so soon after filing your certificate of formation.
 Although a verbal agreement is allowed, it’s best to have a formal, written operating agreement.

-At a minimum, include the following information in your operating agreement:
+At a minimum, you’ll want to include the following information in your operating agreement:

 - The LLC’s purpose, including products or services offered

 - The names and addresses of the members (and the manager, if there is one)